 This tax applies to businesses that operate parking lots, which must collect the tax from customers.
 The tax rates used to vary by the hourly rate of parking, with different tax schedules for daily, weekly and monthly parking fees.
 In 2013 the City of Chicago and Cook County modified their parking tax systems from a tiered rate tax system to a percentage-based tax system.
-Effective July 1, 2013, the City charges an 18.0% tax for parking on weekends and a 20.0% tax for parking on weekdays.
-The City charges a 20.0% tax for weekly and monthly parking rates.
+Effective January 1, 2015, the City charges a 20.0% tax for parking on weekends and a 22.0% tax for parking on weekdays.
+This is a two percentage point increase from the prior rates.
+The City also increased the tax for weekly and monthly parking rates, from 20.0% to 22.0% effective January 1, 2015.
 Effective September 1, 2013, the County charges a tax between 6.0% and 9.0%, depending on the parking fee.
+Effective January 1, 2015, the City also requires valet operators to pay a tax of 20.0% on all charges or fees received from their valet parking operations in the City.

 Historical changes to the tiered tax system (prior to 2013) include a change to the top tier of the parking tax from \$2.25 to \$3.00 with the adoption of the City of Chicago's FY2009 Budget.
 In January 2012, the fee for the top tier of the parking tax increased from \$3.00 to \$5.00 for weekday parkers with an amendment to the City's 2012 Revenue Ordinance.
 This tax increase was imposed only if the parking charge or fee was paid on a weekday.
-(Code of Ordinances of Cook County, Illinois, Chapter 74, Article XIII) (City of Chicago Municipal Code, Chapter 4-236; City of Chicago, Amendment of Municipal Code regarding various fines and fees, 2012 Revenue Ordinance)
+(Code of Ordinances of Cook County, Illinois, Chapter 74, Article XIII) (City of Chicago Municipal Code, Chapter 4-236; City of Chicago, Amendment of Municipal Code regarding various fines and fees, 2015 Revenue Ordinance)